 How to build an interactive MongoDB Admin Panel

-This article walks us through creating a MongoDB admin panel on DronaHQ by integrating with the customer database present in MongoDB and notify the admin or sales managers on Slack every time a new customer is added to the database.
+This article walks us through the process of creating a MongoDB Admin Panel on DronaHQ in under 30 minutes .
+We will be integrating with the customer database present in MongoDB to notify the admin or sales managers on Slack every time a new customer is added to the database.

 The Admin Panel is the fundamental tool that allows for easy access and manipulation of data within the user interface.
 Using the admin panel, you can manage products and orders, offer discounts, interact with your customers, and do much more.

 An admin panel can be turned into a Sales Dashboard to display business metrics and get your sales insights.
 It can also be used to export weekly/monthly/yearly data to create reports.
 Say you run an ecommerce business and need a solution to manage return orders.
 The customer database sits in a MongoDB database, support tickets being raised on a platform like Zendesk and payments managed through payment gateway tool like Stripe – you can stitch together these sources of truth to an admin panel that looks up the order details, allowing the admin to perform actions like approve return, refund amount, notify the customer.

 Here is a quick video tutorial for you to follow along:

 For this example, you need to be signed in to your DronaHQ Studio accounts.
 If you are DronaHQ user, you can follow along with us here.

 First, head over to the panel menu on the left and click on “ + Connectors.”
 A list of connectors will pop up.
 Under the connectors menu, and then select “MongoDB.”

 Step 1: Entering Basic Details for the Database Connector

 Enter a name for the connector that you would like to use.
 This will be used to refer to the connector while you are building the app.